Finding a job in Dubai

 Taxes in Dubai

 An important benefit of working in Dubai is that there is no income tax.
 So, you will be able to enjoy a tax-free salary while earning income from the UAE.
 However, while there is no income tax in the UAE, you may still need to pay taxes in your home country.
 Check if your country of citizenship has a double taxation agreement with the UAE — if it does, you won't have to pay any taxes.
-In most cases, in order to not pay taxes, you will need to register as a non-resident in your home country.
+In most cases, in order to avoid paying taxes, you will need to register as a non-resident in your home country.

 If your home country doesn't have double taxation treaties with the UAE, you will probably need to file taxes at home.